uhm-descartes/ee643spring2024/morea/overview-outcomes.md

 published: true
 ---

-This page collects together all of the "outcomes" associated with individual modules.
+This page collects all of the "outcomes" associated with individual modules.
 Outcomes identify what students will know and be able to do if they master the material.